What is a 1031 exchange?

 In total, taxes can be up to 40% of your real estate profits.

-A 1031 Exchange applies to any property that isn’t your primary residence, and can even apply to primary residences if they have a home office/AirBnb, or business use.
+A 1031 exchange applies to any property that isn’t your primary residence and can even apply to primary residences if they have a home office, Airbnb use, or business use.
 There are several key rules and regulations that you need to know before you open an exchange.

 Generally speaking, 1031 exchanges are strictly for property that isn’t your primary residence.
 However, there are situations where a portion of your primary residence can be exchanged.
 You can exchange: